 The Office of Records and Registration provides professional and courteous service to students, alumni, faculty and staff.
 It also adheres to academic policies and the highest processing standards relating to registration, grades, degree conferral, and provides appropriate data to further the educational process of the school.
 Our office verifies enrollment status for loan deferments, jury duty, insurance discounts, in addition to official transcripts and other documents required for medical licensure.
-The school of medicine is dedicated to preserves the integrity, accuracy, and privacy of student records and other data collected throughout medical school, while in compliance with FERPA regulations and following the guidelines set by the AAMC and the school of medicine.
+The School of Medicine is dedicated to preserving the integrity, accuracy, and privacy of student records and other data collected throughout medical school, while in compliance with FERPA regulations and following the guidelines set by the AAMC and the school of medicine.

 Official Transcript Request